I have been told that property searches are the number one cause of obstruction in Chatteris conveyancing transactions. Is that correct?

 Most buyers of new build residence in Chatteris approach us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is constructed.
 This is because house builders in Chatteris usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Chatteris or who has acted in the same development.

-Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a property I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
 Chatteris is where the house is located.
-Is there any guidance you can impart?
+Is there any guidance you can give?